JustinCBates/tui-engine/docs/ARCHITECTURE.md

 ## Conflicts with prior design docs and resolution

+**UPDATED**: This section has been expanded to address the architectural refinements.

+- **Prior**: Single `ContainerElement` primitive was planned to replace Card/Section/Assembly.
+  - **Resolution**: Refined to a three-tier Page/Section/Container/Component hierarchy that maps better to prompt-toolkit primitives and resolves border rendering issues.

-- Prior: Spatial engine provided per-section reservation, clipping, and incremental buffer diffing.
+- **Prior**: Spatial engine provided per-section reservation, clipping, and incremental buffer diffing.
-  - Decision: Remove the custom spatial engine. prompt-toolkit provides robust sizing/scrolling and redraw semantics.
+  - **Decision**: Remove the custom spatial engine. prompt-toolkit provides robust sizing/scrolling and redraw semantics.
 The domain model will provide size hints only where necessary; the adapter will use prompt-toolkit sizing rules.

-- Prior: Adapters around `questionary` and multiple fallback factories.
+- **Prior**: Adapters around `questionary` and multiple fallback factories.
-  - Decision: Replace complex fallback with a module-level provider/factory for external prompt modules.
+  - **Decision**: Replace complex fallback with a module-level provider/factory for external prompt modules.
 Use prompt-toolkit primitives directly for interactive UIs; keep `PromptSession` wrappers for simple backward-compatible prompts.

-- Prior: Multiple container classes (Card/Section/Assembly).
+- **Prior**: Multiple container classes (Card/Section/Assembly).
-  - Decision: Remove them.
-Implement a single `ContainerElement` with `variant` and `style` to differentiate visual treatment only.
+  - **Decision**: Replace with Section (Frame + layout direction) and Container (Frame wrapper) that map directly to prompt-toolkit primitives.

+**NEW CONFLICTS IDENTIFIED**:

+- **Border Rendering Issues**: The original ContainerElement approach had fundamental issues with border alignment when mapping to prompt-toolkit.
+  - **Resolution**: Use Frame widgets exclusively for borders and ensure proper dimension management with `Dimension(weight=1)`.

+- **Layout Complexity**: HSplit/VSplit trees were too complex for the intended "boxes on a page" mental model.
+  - **Resolution**: Abstract to layout direction properties on Sections that compile to HSplit/VSplit internally.

+- **Dynamic Layout**: The original approach didn't adequately address dynamic addition/removal of UI sections.
+  - **Resolution**: Sections as self-contained Frame units can be easily added/removed from Page layouts.

+## Architecture Evolution Summary

+1. **Original Design**: Single ContainerElement with variants
+2. **Issue Discovered**: Border rendering problems and layout complexity
+3. **Analysis**: Deep dive into prompt-toolkit Frame/HSplit/VSplit relationships
+4. **New Design**: Page/Section/Container/Component hierarchy with direct prompt-toolkit mapping
+5. **Benefits**: Resolves border issues, simplifies layout, enables dynamic sections

+The updated architecture maintains the original goals (simplicity, prompt-toolkit backbone, separation of concerns) while solving the identified implementation challenges.

 ## Quality gates